 3. Paint brush markers.
 We love these at my house!

 4. A good watercolor palette.

-5. Sharpies.
-If this one stresses you out, don’t use them.
+5. Sharpies (or other permanent marker) If this one stresses you out, don’t use them.
 Just remember that when we raise the bar for our kids, they will rise to it.
 And on the other hand, if you’re going to be all stressed out that your kid is going to write on your white couch, just skip it.
 All good.

 6. Adhesive foam paper I linked to the glitter kind but the non glitter is great too.
 They are easy to cut and kids love to peel things.
 We use this material a lot.
 I’ll be posting ideas over then next few weeks in my stories.
 You can follow me here.